Managing affairs for someone else

 Although a lot of material on managing someone’s affairs is publicly available, for example on the internet, it is important to be aware that much of this will not apply in Scotland.
 This is because the relevant law and procedures are often different in the rest of the UK.

-Why would you think about managing someone’s affairs
+When would you start managing someone’s affairs

 You may be close to someone who, for example: